MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 > Example:
 >
 > *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.*
-> *Whenever we commit code and puch to github, it auto triggers ... and ... .
+> *Whenever we commit code and push to github, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:

-![Graphical reprsentation of architecture](figures/graphical_representation_of_architecture.png)
+![Graphical reprsentation of architecture](figures/graphical_representation_of_architecture.png) The starting point of the diagram is our local pytorch application, which we wrapped in the **pytorch lightning** framework.
+This served as the inital steps of creating the mlops pipeline.
+We version-controled our project using **git** via **Github**.
+A new environment can be initialized using either **Conda** or **pip**.
+We opted to use `pipreqs` for finding the package requirements of our project, which made for seamless instantiation of the projects *requirements.txt*.
+We utilized **wandb** in conjunction with **pytorch lightning** for logging the 'experiments'/ training of our *NLP* model.
+For training configuration **wandb** performed satisfactory, hence **Hydra** was omited from this project.
+These are the essential parts which are contained into a **docker** container.
+Locally the project follows the codestructure of **Cookiecutter**.

+In order to utilize the **GPC** git and dvc both provides a link from the local machine.
+Git furthermore enabled **Github actions** for testing the code before uploading to a remote storage.
+Using a **trigger** connected to the github repository we created **docker images** in **docker containers** in the cloud.

+When training a dataset stored in a **GCP bucket** was utilized.
+Information sharing and version control of the dataset was handled by utilizing **dvc**.
+We interfaced with our application through **Cloud Run** by using the **Fast API** framework.
+Finally, we didn't utilize monitoring as we had plenty of work on our hands, trying to interface with and getting our model to run on cloud.

 ### Question 26